The good times never seemed so good for Neil Diamond.

 The son of Chinese parents who lived in Paris and moved to New York said some of his musical heroes have won the Kennedy Center Honors, including Mstislav Rostropovich and Leon Fleisher, so he was stunned to be joining their ranks.
 He said the honors are an important moment to nurture the arts each year.

-"The whole nation gets together to celebrate essentially the accomplishments of the human spirit," he told AP, adding that society needs political, economic and cultural engines to succeed.
+"The whole nation gets together to celebrate essentially the accomplishments of the human spirit," he told AP.
+"It really is to celebrate, in a sense, what people who are passionate are capable of doing."

 "I definitely feel that this award is not so much for me as it is for some of the great, great jazz artists that preceded me," he said.
 "I'm very happy that it's an honor for jazz because I think jazz is such an important spiritual force all over the world."